json-api/json-api/implementations/index.md

 * [marshmallow-jsonapi](https://github.com/marshmallow-code/marshmallow-jsonapi) provides JSON API data formatting for any Python web framework.
 * [neoapi](https://pypi.python.org/pypi/neoapi/) serializes JSON API–compliant responses from neomodel StructuredNodes for Neo4j data
 * [py-jsonapi](https://github.com/benediktschmitt/py-jsonapi) is a toolkit for building a JSON API.
 Can be extended easily to work with every web framework and database driver.
 Comes with support for flask, tornado, mongoengine and sqlalchemy.
+* [xamoom-janus](https://github.com/xamoom/xamoom-janus) is a Python module to easily and fast extend Python web frameworks like Flask or BottlyPy with json:api functionality.
+Also offers a flexible mechanism for data mapping and hooks to intercept and extend its functionality according to your projects needs.

 ### <a href="#server-libraries-go" id="server-libraries-go" class="headerlink"></a> Go